cmm801/eodhistdata/README.md

 # Overview

-This package's core functionality mostly encapsulates other packages' existing functionality for fetching data from eodhistoricaldata.com - especially the [eod](https://github.com/LautaroParada/eod-data) and [eodhd](https://github.com/EodHistoricalData/EODHD-APIs-Python-Financial-Library) packages.
+This package's provides an integrated library for downloading and caching data from eodhistoricaldata.com.
+It also includes functions for multi-threaded downloading to speed up the tmie for downloading data for lots of different symbols simultaneously.

 There are two main reasons for building this package: